Sharon Bell Mathis: Career

 Mathis has written many books for children and young adults, and has received many accolades in her career.
 Her book Ray Charles, a nonfiction biography of Ray Charles, received the Coretta Scott King Award.
-The Hundred Penny Box received a Newbery Honor Award and is a recipient of the Boston Globe–Horn Book Award and also an American Library Association Notable Children's Book.
+The Hundred Penny Box received a Newbery Honor Award, the Boston Globe–Horn Book Award, and is an American Library Association Notable Children's Book.
 English Journal placed Mathis alongside writers such as Toni Cade Bambara and Nikki Giovanni, characterizing them as "describing a black consciousness of self- celebration rather like that which flowered during the Harlem Renaissance and was somehow lost, at least in literature, in the intervening years of social upheaval."
 Teacup Full of Roses was a New York Times Outstanding Book of the Year.
 It was described, also in English Journal, as "a celebration of black family life, not of the stereotypical enduring parents, but of the children who find their strength in giving to each other."